grantseltzer/blog/content/blog/tracing-go-functions-with-ebpf-part-1.md

 <center>![manhattangopher](/weaver/DrManhattanGopher.png)</center>
 <center><i>eBPF makes you an omniscient gopher</i></center>

-eBPF is a virtual machine, similar in concept to the JVM, except inside the Linux kernel.
-It lets you write 'C-like' or 'eBPF' code, compile it, and load the byte code into the kernel.
+eBPF is a virtual machine, similar in concept to the JVM, except it's inside the Linux kernel.
+It lets you write C-like code, compile it, and load the byte code into the kernel.
 You can then attach hooks to your loaded eBPF program to trigger it to run.
 Those hooks could be things like system calls, [kprobes](https://lwn.net/Articles/132196/), or  [uprobes](https://www.kernel.org/doc/ols/2007/ols2007v1-pages-215-224.pdf).

-There's many usecases for eBPF.
-Considering eBPF programs have full sysem visibility there are very few limits on what you can do.
-You can write an eBPF program which logs everytime certain files are modified.
+There's many use cases for eBPF.
+Considering eBPF programs have full system visibility there are very few limits on what you can do.
+You can write an eBPF program which logs every time certain files are modified.
 You use eBPF to profile performance of your other programs.
-You can implement host-based networking rules, or for [writing malware](https://www.youtube.com/watch?v=yrrxFZfyEsw).
+You can implement host-based networking rules, or use it for [writing malware](https://www.youtube.com/watch?v=yrrxFZfyEsw).

-I have become obssesed with eBPF.
+I have become obsessed with eBPF.
 In particular the most interesting functionality to me is the ability to attach eBPF programs to uprobes.
 These are a seperate technology from eBPF but they play very well together.
 Uprobes let you create a hook at a memory address anywhere in userspace.
-That means after you compile a program, lets say one written in Go, you can attach a hook to a specified function inside that program.
+That means after you compile a program, let's say one written in Go, you can attach a hook to a specified function inside that program.
 Let's look at an example:

-<b>main.go</b>
 ```
 package main